ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

 At this point, you can verify with `kubectl` that the Kustomize project for Ghost's MariaDB in stance gives you the proper YAML output:

-1. Execute `kubectl kustomize` and pipe the YAML output to the `less` command or dump it into a file:
+1. Execute `kubectl kustomize` and pipe the YAML output to the `less` command or other text editor, or dump it into a file:

     ~~~sh
     $ kubectl kustomize $HOME/k8sprjs/ghost/components/db-mariadb | less